Patterns for building console games in C

 Rules

-The player must control the main character -- Eceman -- through a maze covered in ice.
+The player controls the main character, Eceman, through a maze covered in ice.
 Ice squares melt as soon as Eceman walks on them.
-The more ice squares it passes over, the better the score gets.
-Its goal is to get through the door that leads to the next level.
+The more ice squares he crosses, the higher the score gets.
+His goal is to reach the door that leads to the next level.

 However, the difficulty increases progressively: holes make him fall back to the previous level, enemies roam the maze, etc.